The World Needs Leaders Who Can Help It Change

 As a Saybrook student, you will undertake rigorous analysis and development of your ideas in search of new synergies and insights.
 Often this will take you outside of conventional wisdom.
 We encourage you to ask uncomfortable questions that push boundaries, provided you do so in a rigorous way.

-Our approach to research is closely aligned with the human science perspective that there is no single privileged position from which to understand the human experience or the world around us.
+Our approach to research is closely aligned with the perspective that there is no single privileged position from which to understand the human experience or the world around us.
 As such, Saybrook University embraces both qualitative and quantitative methods.

 Phenomenological investigation, case studies, interviews, naturalistic observation, and hermeneutics all provide critical insight that more traditional quantitative methods cannot.
 Effective use of such techniques are key to addressing many of the most complex problems of our time, and we will encourage you to utilize them to find the humanity behind statistics, charts, and graphs.